ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 #### Login
   !["Login"](images\registration-006-login.png "Login")

-  - Enter the same email address you provided during registration, confirm you're not a robot and click the **Send Magic Link** button
+  - Enter the same email address you provided during registration, confirm you're not a robot, and click the **Send Magic Link** button